-A Marie-Curie Inovative Training Network for European Joint Degrees.
+A Marie Curie Innovative Training Network for European Joint Doctorates.

 Virtual Laboratories are the key facility for our scientific, technological, and educational objectives that we aim to reach in this project: